 My sister was pregnant and she delivered in the middle of water.
 There was no help and I was with her….pregnant mothers cannot swim this distance and often tend to stay in the house which is more dangerous.”

-Marginalised women and girls, the disabled and the elderly are more vulnerable to death and injury in the face of a natural disaster.
+Marginalised women and girls, the disabled and the elderly are more vulnerable to death and injury in the face of a disaster.

 Due to their traditional given roles as caretakers, women and girls often stay back in a disaster to protect their children or adults in their care while men sometimes escape.